MirceaStefanescu/Portofolio/Secure RAG Service & Knowledge API/README.md

 ```

 ## Security
 Secrets: use `.env` (see `.env.example`).
 JWT-based authentication and RBAC restrict access to endpoints; the dev token endpoint is gated by `X-Dev-Key` and should be disabled in production.
-Threat model assumes untrusted questions/documents and potential prompt injection; mitigate with RBAC, audit logs, and retrieval filtering.
+Threat model basics in `docs/threat-model.md` cover prompt injection and data exfiltration risks.
 Use Kubernetes RBAC, network policies, and least-privilege service accounts for production.

 ## Notes / limitations
 - Local mode uses deterministic hash-based embeddings to stay self-contained; swap in LangChain4j-backed embeddings/LLMs for production quality.